LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

 Here are some of the changes with our new Addon API:

-* With our brand new Activity System, you can easily create and theme custom screens without needing to know how to use OpenGL
+* Easily create and theme custom screens without any OpenGL knowledge with our brand new Activity System
 * More events for almost every occasion that behave like server-side events
 * Improved way to create and use configurations
-* Easy internationalization
+* Easier internationalization
 * Mixin for bytecode manipulation in every version
 * Easier setup and debugging of the addon